Insider Sell: CFO Gary Merrill - GuruFocus.com

 On May 24, 2023, Gary Merrill, the Chief Financial Officer (CFO) of CommVault Systems Inc (CVLT, Financial), sold 1,322 shares of the company's stock.
-This recent transaction has raised questions about the company's financial health and the potential impact on its stock price.
-In this article, we will take a closer look at Gary Merrill's role in the company, CommVault Systems Inc's business, and the relationship between insider transactions and stock price.
+This move comes amidst a series of insider transactions over the past year, which have seen a total of 25 insider sells and no insider buys.

 Who is Gary Merrill?

 Over the past year, Gary Merrill has sold a total of 12,170 shares and purchased 0 shares.
-This indicates a trend of selling shares rather than buying, which could be a cause for concern among investors.
-The insider transaction history for CommVault Systems Inc shows that there have been 0 insider buys in total over the past year, while there have been 25 insider sells during the same period.
-This trend suggests that insiders may not be confident in the company's future prospects or stock performance.
+This recent sale of 1,322 shares is part of a broader trend of insider selling at CommVault Systems Inc. In the past year, there have been 25 insider sells and no insider buys.
+This could be an indication that insiders believe the stock is fairly valued or overvalued, or it could simply be a result of personal financial planning decisions by the insiders.

-On the day of Gary Merrill's recent sale, shares of CommVault Systems Inc were trading at $66.58 apiece, giving the stock a market cap of $3,055.302 million.
-With a price of $66.58 and a GuruFocus Value of $67.14, CommVault Systems Inc has a price-to-GF-Value ratio of 0.99, indicating that the stock is fairly valued based on its GF Value.
+On the day of Gary Merrill's recent sale, shares of CommVault Systems Inc were trading at $66.58 apiece, giving the stock a market capitalization of $3,055.302 million.
+With a GuruFocus Value of $67.16, CommVault Systems Inc has a price-to-GF-Value ratio of 0.99, indicating that the stock is fairly valued based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: